source-foundry/FSCW/README.md

 - Uses downloads `(SetupExe)` from your repository and double clicks it.
 - User sees a *Windows protected your PC* message, clicks on `More info` and selects `Run anyway`.
 - **Note:** This *Windows SmartScreen warning* can be safely ignored as it is caused only by the fact that the EXE is not digitally signed.
 You may want to upload the EXE file to [VirusTotal](http://www.virustotal.com) and link to the report from your repository.
-- User is asked if the font(s) should be installed ([Screenshot](https://github.com/source-foundry/fscw/raw/master/img/screenshot-install.png)).
+- User is asked if the font(s) should be installed ([Screenshot](https://github.com/source-foundry/FSCW/raw/master/img/screenshot-install.png)).
-- `(SetupExe)` asks the user to perform a restart ([Screenshot](https://github.com/source-foundry/fscw/raw/master/img/screenshot-restart.png)).
+- `(SetupExe)` asks the user to perform a restart ([Screenshot](https://github.com/source-foundry/FSCW/raw/master/img/screenshot-restart.png)).
 - Font can be used.

-To uninstall, the user goes to the *Add/Remove Programs* applet in Control Panel, selects the entry and clicks on *Remove* ([Screenshot](https://github.com/source-foundry/fscw/raw/master/img/screenshot-uninstall.png)).
+To uninstall, the user goes to the *Add/Remove Programs* applet in Control Panel, selects the entry and clicks on *Uninstall* ([Screenshot](https://github.com/source-foundry/FSCW/raw/master/img/screenshot-uninstall.png)).

 ## How to use it